paroczigergo/thermometer-backend/README.md

     - it merges the incoming indoor data with an external outdoor data and save it to a mongodb database
 - Listing saved items API
 - Show saved items on a line chart
+- Mock sendor data saving with the `mock=true` query param

 ## Local Configuration
 Locally there is no environmental separation in this project, just an `.env` file which can be created from `.env.example`